 421. Some argue that a tax reduction would give CRAs a direct financial incentive to accurately rate products.
 LYNCH suggests to provide tax credits to those CRAs able to demonstrate that they conducted accurate risk analyses.
 Therefore, it is necessary to first create and set some measurement of ratings accuracy and then to establish accuracy benchmarks.
 CRAs that meet these benchmarks would receive tax credits.
-This would induce them to provide accurate ratings.1344 Others argue that CRAs could be rewarded with a tax deduction when they accurately rate a security or entity that later defaults.
+This would induce them to provide accurate ratings.
+1344 Others argue that CRAs could be rewarded with a tax deduction when they accurately rate a security or entity that later defaults.
 Such a model needs to have three elements if it wants to be properly implemented.
 First, the amount of the tax deduction should equal the rating fee.
 Second, a threshold line needs to be drawn within the rating spectrum to determine which ratings qualify for the deduction.
 The line should be set at the investments grade.
-Only those securities that default would result in a deduction if the security was rated below the investment grade prior to
+Only those securities rated below investment grade would be eligible for the deduction.
+Third, eligible securities that default would result in a deduction if the security was rated below the investment grade prior to

 1340 J.T.
-GANNON, "Let's Help the Credit Rating Agencies Get it Right: A Simple Way to Alleviate a Flawed Industry Model", (31) Review of Banking & Financial Law 2012, 1040; C. HILL, "Why Did Rating Agencies Do Such a Bad Job Rating Subprime Securities?", (71) University of Pittsburgh Law Review 2010, 606; O. SCHMID, "Rebuilding the Fallen House of Cards: A New Approach to Regulating Credit Rating Agencies", (3) Columbia Business Law Review 2012, 1018-1019.
+GANNON, "Let's Help the Credit Rating Agencies Get it Right: A Simple Way to Alleviate a Flawed Industry Model", (31) Review of Banking & Financial Law 2012, 1040; C. Hill, "Why Did Rating Agencies Do Such a Bad Job Rating Subprime Securities?", (71) University of Pittsburgh Law Review 2010, 606; O. SCHMID, "Rebuilding the Fallen House of Cards: A New Approach to Regulating Credit Rating Agencies", (3) Columbia Business Law Review 2012, 1018-1019.